 To achieve power, according to the 5th and final phase of the OPT™ model, means to shoot for explosiveness in your movements.
 Power is defined as achieving the greatest muscular force in the shortest amount of time (2).

-This phase will be geared more towards sports performance and the highest performing athletes, so not all of your clients will find this phase relevant.
+This phase will be geared more towards sports performance and the highest performing athletes, so unless you are a strength and conditioning coach, not all of your clients will find this phase relevant.
 Yet, it can be modified and made to fit any power or sports performance goals your clients may have.

 Although it may be traditionally used more for athletes, every client can use some form of power training in their routine, so Phase 5 can be modified for the non-athlete.

 The power phase is similar to the max strength portion of the OPT model (4th phase) with an added superset between max strength lifts (4).